terrymcquerry/myLinuxDiary/README.md

 `head` prints first 10 line (adjust with -n option) (the -c option is for the number of bytes (characters) shown)\
 `tail` opposite of the head command\
 `less`\
-`|` pipelines (for example you can pipe the output of any command to less to easily examine that) `sort` sorts the output
+`sort` sorts the output alphabetically by default\
+`nl` number the lines of a text file\
-`uniq` removes duplicate lines
--d option to see duplicates
+`uniq` removes duplicate lines. use -d option to see duplicates\
-`wc` displays number of lines, words, and bytes
--l option displays number of lines (good for counting items in a list) `find`\
+`wc` displays number of lines, words, and bytes. use -l option displays number of lines (good for counting items in a list)\
+`find`\
-`grep pattern filename`\ -i ignores case sensetivity, -v ptints only the lines that do not match the pattern `tail`\ prints last 10 line, -f option to see in real time `tee` read from stdin and output to stdout and files `open X` Open X in its default program\
+`grep pattern filename`\ -i ignores case sensetivity, -v ptints only the lines that do not match the pattern `tee` read from stdin and output to stdout and files `open X` Open X in its default program\
 `kill`/`xkill`\
 `curl`\
-`ssh user@ipaddress`\
 `hexedit` edit file in hex mode, f2 to save, ctrl x to exit\
 `feh file.jpg` view image files\
 `convert file.jpg -resize  30%  file1.jpg` after installing ImageMagick use to convert file size\